LikeStrangersDo/Gongda_Python_summary/README.md

-Summary of Python relevant in surface, satelllite, and GEOS-Chem
+# Incomplete Summary of Relevant Python Usage in My Research

 0. Introduction to Python
 1. Numerical Python